 - Medical emergencies

-Most parenting plans follow a clearly defined format, but the responsibilities of parenting may be shared in various ways.
-The best way is for you and your ex to agree on a parenting plan that is best for the family and will be included in the final divorce order and decree.
+Most parenting plans follow a clearly defined format, but it may share the responsibilities of parenting in various ways.
+The best way is for you and your Ex to agree on a parenting plan that is best for the family and will be included in the final divorce order and decree.

 About Probate and Family Court Forms for Divorce